Design-Enginnering/DiscoShell/README.md

 # DiscoShell

 DiscoShell (a.k.a.
-DiscoSh) is a simple command line tool that can generate a nearly undetectable remote access trojan that connects to a Discord bot, allowing the creation of a Discord-based botnet.
+DiscoSh) is a remote access trojan that is controlled via a Discord bot, allowing the creation of a Discord-based botnet.

-DiscoSh generates a batch file stager which can be optionally obfuscated with [BatchGuard](https://github.com/cchash/BatchGuard) modules.
+The builder generates a batch file stager which can be optionally obfuscated with [BatchGuard](https://github.com/cchash/BatchGuard) modules.
 The generated file can be used on its own and does not require additional code to be wrapped over it.
+You can find the compiled builder [here](https://github.com/cchash/DiscoShell/releases).

 ![image](https://media.discordapp.net/attachments/959762900443070485/960033794327461928/unknown.png)

-If you have any issues using this tool, feel free to DM me on Discord (chash#0466) or [create a GitHub issue](https://github.com/cchash/DiscoShell/issues/new).

 ## Detection status
-Virustotal result of generated file:
+Virustotal result:
 ![image](https://media.discordapp.net/attachments/959762900443070485/960034118375190608/unknown.png)
 [Link](https://www.virustotal.com/gui/file/541a70073404f35f6c0500d68de377d01dea3571f241723bb5975720c39dead8)

 Also tested on a VM against Windows Defender, Avast and AVG.

-None of the above guarantee that the generated file is fully undetectable.
+None of the above guarantee that it is fully undetectable.

 ## Features
 - Persistence